 A driveway alert system can be a nice addition to a standard home security system.
 If your home layout includes a long driveway, a perimeter alert will give you advance notice that someone is approaching.

 It’s best to use a stand-alone driveway sensor, as opposed to connecting it to the main alarm system.
 Animals, dust and blowing debris and other environmental factors can cause false alarms for any outdoor motion detector.
 Tying a driveway monitor to the main system will likely cause more headaches than it solves!

-The Bunker Hill Driveway Alert shown here is available online, as well as through one of my favorite stores, Harbor Freight Tools.
+The Bunker Hill Driveway Alert shown here is available online as well as through one of my favorite stores, Harbor Freight Tools.

 The transmitter is weather-resistant, so it can be located outdoors without a cover.
 Because I live in Arizona, I always prefer to mount exterior equipment under an eave or overhang if possible.
-This offers protection from the sun, and will give any device a longer service life.
+This offers some protection from the sun, and will give any device a longer service life.

 The receiver unit is not weather-rated, and should be placed indoors on a table or shelf, or wall-mounted.

 After unpacking the drive way alert components, I inserted the appropriate alkaline batteries.